Cauliflower Pizza with Basil Sauce

 - Bake for a further 5-10 minutes.

-- While the pizza is cooking, scoop the avocado flesh into a small blender.
+- While the pizzas are cooking, scoop the avocado flesh into a small blender.

 - Add the rest of the sauce ingredients and blend until smooth and creamy.